giraffe-fsharp/Giraffe/README.md

         LastName  : string
     }

-let MyJsonHandler : HttpHandler =
+let myJsonHandler : HttpHandler =
     fun next ctx ->
         let person = { FirstName = "Foo"; LastName = "Bar" }
         ctx.WriteJson person

 let app =
     choose [
-        route "/json" >=> MyJsonHandler
+        route "/json" >=> myJsonHandler
     ]
 ```

-`ctx.WriteJson someObj jsonSerializerSettings` can be used to return a JSON response back to the client using custom json serializer settings.
+`ctx.WriteJson settings someObj` can be used to return a JSON response back to the client using a custom `JsonSerializerSettings` object.

 #### Example: